joshua-mo-143/news-homepage-main/README.md

 ### Continued development

-Probably going to consider continuing to use LessCSS or trying to learn Stylus.
-I enjoy using TailwindCSS quite a lot because it speeds up development, but it's always good to consider more than one approach depending on what the needs of the project/client are.
+Probably going to consider continuing to use LessCSS or trying to learn Stylus, as well as working with a more mobile-first approach as I'm not entirely used to working in mobile-first yet.
+Although I enjoy using TailwindCSS quite a lot because it speeds up development, it's always good to consider more than one approach depending on what the needs of the project/client are.

 ## Author